 In CC-SG, nodes are accessed through interfaces.
 You must add at least one interface to each new node.
-You can add different types of interfaces to provide different kinds of access, such as Out-of-Band KVM, serial, or power control, or In-Band SSH/RDP/VNC, DRAC/RSA/ILO, depending on the node type.
+You can add different types of interfaces to provide different kinds of access, such as Out-of-Band KVM or serial, power control, In-Band SSH/RSA/VNC, DRAC/RSA/ILO, web, or Telnet access, depending on the node type.

 A node can have multiple interfaces, but only one out-of-band serial or KVM interface.
-For example, a Windows Server may have an out-of-band KVM interface for the keyboard, mouse, and monitor ports, and a power interface to manage the outlet to which the server is connected.
+For example, a Windows Server may have an out-ofband KVM interface for the keyboard, mouse, and monitor ports, and a power interface to manage the outlet to which the server is connected.

 Some interfaces only work in Direct mode even though you configure CC-SG to use Proxy mode.
-These interfaces include ILO, RDP, DRAC, Web Browser and VMware Viewer.
-See About Connection Modes (on page 189).
+These interfaces include ILO, RSA, DRAC, Web Browser and VMware Viewer.
+See About Connection Modes (on page 219).